NATO denounces Russian incursion into Turkish airspace

 NATO members “strongly protest” and “condemn” incursions into Turkish and NATO territory, the alliance said after the first incursion was reported.

-“Allies also note the extreme danger of such irresponsible behaviour.
+“Allies also note the extreme danger of such irresponsible behavior.
 They call on the Russian Federation to cease and desist, and immediately explain these violations,” NATO said in a statement after the meeting.

 The White House called the Russian move a “provocation,” and U.S. Secretary of State John Kerry said it illustrated concerns about an escalated Syrian conflict.